SP7TECH/usepopcorn/README.md

 # Fond of Movies?

-A simple project aimed at exploration of most used React Hooks.
-It is a simple web app wherein you can rate the movies you have watched till now.
-Also, it allows you to search different movies and go through what the movie is all about.
+A simple and focused project designed to explore the most commonly used React Hooks.
+This web app lets you rate movies you've watched and search for new ones, providing details about each film.

+Grab some popcorn and find your next favorite movie!

 ## App Screenshot